 As they say, you can’t live a positive life with a negative mind (or with other negative things in your life).

-That means detoxing your life from bad habits, abusive relationships, harmful ideas or beliefs, and more.
+That means detoxing your life from bad habits, toxic relationships, harmful ideas or beliefs, and more.

 10. They have a strong “why” in life.